Russia travel guide

 Russia’s invasion of Ukraine continues.
 The situation is unpredictable and could escalate without warning.
 Stay alert and follow the advice of local authorities.

-Russia has heightened security measures in place.
-Security measures are set by local authorities and will differ between regions.
-Additional security measures can be introduced at short notice, especially in those areas close to border regions.
+Russia has heightened security measures in place, which are set by local authorities and differ between regions.
+They can introduce additional measures at short notice, especially near borders.
 This could include curfews, restrictions on movement and public gatherings, searches or seizure of private property and increased monitoring of communications.

 Military activity in Kursk Oblast

-Military activity is currently underway in Kursk and Belgorod oblasts.
+There is military activity in Kursk and Belgorod oblasts.
 On 10 August, Russian authorities introduced a “counter-terrorist operation” regime in Kursk, Belgorod and Bryansk oblasts.
-While the area of activity is mainly limited to regions within these oblasts which border Ukraine, there is a possibility that military activity could spread to other areas.
-Travel Advice for other oblasts could change at short notice.
+The activity in these oblasts is mainly limited to regions which border Ukraine.
+However, military activity could spread to other areas.
+Travel advice for other oblasts could change at short notice.
 Follow any relevant instructions from local authorities.
-Sign up to receive email alerts when this travel advice is updated.

-If you travel to Russia to join the Russian army, or to assist others engaged in the war with Ukraine, your activities may amount to offences under UK legislation.
-You could be prosecuted on your return to the UK.
+If you travel to Russia to join the Russian army, or to help others engaged in the war with Ukraine, you could be breaking UK laws.
+You could be prosecuted when you return to the UK.

 Risk of arrest and detention

-If the authorities suspect you of engaging or supporting activities contrary to Russian law, even if activities took place outside Russia, you may be:
+If the Russian authorities suspect you of engaging in or supporting activities against Russian law, even if activities took place outside Russia, you may be:

 Activities could include:

-If you are detained in Russia, you could face months or years of imprisonment.
+If Russian authorities detain you, you could face months or years of imprisonment.
 Russia has a track record of targeting foreign nationals and holding them in detention as leverage over other countries.
-Our ability to assist you in these circumstances is extremely limited.
+FCDO’s ability to assist you in these circumstances is extremely limited.

-It may take some time for the Russian authorities to inform us of your arrest or detention and to grant permission for us to visit you (if you are a British-Russian dual national, we will not be informed of your arrest).
-The Russian authorities will control your access to your family during your detention.
+It may take some time for the Russian authorities to tell us of your arrest or detention and to give us permission to visit you.
+They will control your access to your family during your detention.
 Conditions in Russian penitentiary institutions are poor.

 Restrictions on publishing and distributing information